riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 The following describes the implementation of RVC in BOOM by describing the lifetime of a instruction.

--  The front-end returns fetchpackets of fetchWidth*16 bits wide.
-This was supported inherently in the Rocket front-end
+-  The Front-end returns Fetch Packets of fetchWidth*16 bits wide.
+This was supported inherently in the Rocket Front-end

--  Maintain statefulness in F3, in the cycle where fetchbundles are dequeued from the ICache response queue and enqueued onto the fetch buffer
+-  Maintain statefulness in F3, in the cycle where Fetch Packets are dequeued from the i-cache response queue and enqueued onto the Fetch Buffer

--  F3 tracks the trailing 16b, PC, and instruction boundaries of the last fetchbundle.
-These bits are combined with the current fetchbundle and expanded to fetchWidth*32 bits for enqueuing onto the fetch buffer.
-Predecode determines the start address of every instruction in this fetch bundle and masks the fetch packet for the fetch buffer
+-  F3 tracks the trailing 16b, PC, and instruction boundaries of the last Fetch Packet.
+These bits are combined with the current Fetch Packet and expanded to fetchWidth*32 bits for enqueuing onto the Fetch Buffer.
+Predecode determines the start address of every instruction in this Fetch Packet and masks the Fetch Packet for the fetch buffer

--  The fetch buffer now compacts away invalid, or misaligned when storing to its memory.
+-  The Fetch Buffer now compacts away invalid, or misaligned instructions when storing to its memory.

 The following section describes miscellaneous implementation details.